Bunney Brooke: Personal life

-As a young adult, she saw marriage as a means of escape, at these of 21, marrying Leonard Norman Brooks in 1946.
+As a young adult, she saw marriage as a means of escape, marrying Leonard Norman Brooks in 1946.
 The union produced two children but ended after four years, with Brooke reporting that they were "wrong for marriage".

 Brooke switched to the carefree life of a drifter with little money and few possessions.
 After becoming disillusioned with this existence, Brooke sought conventional employment working at various jobs ranging from a clown, acting teacher, to train conductor.

 Subsequent experiences of a broken marriage, two children and struggles with depression, illness and lack of money which gave her the depth for years later to win the Best Actress Logie for a 1974 episode of Number 96 as Flo Patterson, who was jilted at the altar.

 In the early 1950s, Brooke managed the Prompt Corner coffee lounge in Melbourne with her girlfriend.
 At that time, several city coffee lounges implicitly catered specifically to LGBT patrons at a time when few other commercial venues existed for them.
 Prompt Corner also held poetry readings and, aside from the gay and lesbian patrons, it attracted the theatrical and bohemian crowd.

-Brooke landed the front cover of the edition of 28 April 1975 of Brisbane's TV Week Magazine, giving an interview of her "battle to the top" explaining being in a better position in life, career success and being a star in the earlier years of Australian TV.
+Brooke landed the front cover of the edition of 28 April 1975 of Brisbane's TV Week magazine, giving an interview of her "battle to the top" explaining being in a better position in life, career success and being a star in the earlier years of Australian TV.
 In April 1976, Brooke endured a heart seizure which brought her to the "brink of death", collapsing at her Rozelle home with crushing chest pains before spending 10 days in intensive care of Balmain Hospital, Sydney.
 It was the fourth time in 5 years suffering a similar seizure.
 In Brooke's case, the seizure was brought on by a busy change in lifestyle over a period of months, causing extreme tension that affected the heart; doctors warned she must never endure such tension again, and she made sure it did not happen again.

-In 1976, Brooke moved into her house in the near-city suburb of Balmain, yet one year later rented the house and moved out due to a terror campaign which bizarrely included threats, anonymous letters, visits from police, ambulancemen and an undertaker.
+In 1976, Brooke moved into a house in the near-city suburb of Balmain, yet one year later rented the house and moved out due to a terror campaign which bizarrely included threats, anonymous letters, visits from police, ambulancemen and an undertaker.
 Brooke owned two dogs, as did her neighbour, and both received photostat pamphlets about keeping residence dogs under control, which is believed to have been the first indication of the aforementioned events.

 Brooke lived with Pat McDonald, who suggested her for the role of Flo Patterson.
-They shared the same birth year and a small house at the eastern end of Fox Valley Road in Wahroonga in northern Sydney.
+They shared a small house at the eastern end of Fox Valley Road in Wahroonga in northern Sydney.
 Although the true nature of their relationship was never originally detailed, many photos of them on holiday in various overseas locations were featured in magazines.
 Pat McDonald would later die in 1990 of pancreas cancer.

 Brooke endured a nervous breakdown in the mid-1990s.